bobpaterno/super-calc/README.md

-# client-template
+# super-calc

-Serves as a template for client JavaScript applications.

-It uses:
+This is a Super Calculator

+It has the following features:
+* Addition
+* Subtraction
+* Multiplication
-* Jade
+* Division
-* Less
+* Square root
-* Grunt
+* Power
-* JSHint
+* Factorial
-* Node.js
+* Summation